ADCoinX/GX-kadena/README.md

 | **ISO 20022 Export Injection**| Low        | Medium | XML schema validation, sanitize input |
 | **Google Sheets Log Abuse**   | Medium     | Low/Med| Env-secured keys, migrate to DB w/ auth |

+## Degraded Mode Disclaimer

+GuardianX Kadena Validator is designed to fetch live data from public APIs with multiple fallback endpoints.
+In some cases, when upstream nodes are throttled, unreachable, or return partial data, the system will enter **Degraded Mode**.

+- Instead of failing or returning dummy values, the validator will **transparently flag the result as `degraded`**.
+- The score and ISO 20022 XML export are still generated, but with limited context from upstream data.
+- This approach ensures:
+  - **Service continuity** (no downtime / 500 error to the user).
+  - **Transparency** (reviewers, auditors, and users can see when data was incomplete).
+  - **Security** (no remote secrets, only public APIs, circuit-breaker and fallback logic applied).

+For demonstration purposes, we also provide a set of **sample Kadena wallet addresses** that return stable non-degraded results:

+- `k:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` → [High balance sample]
+- `k:yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy` → [Normal activity sample]
+- `k:zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz` → [Low balance / new account sample]

+> **Note:** `Degraded Mode` is an intentional resilience feature, not a bug.
+> It proves the validator can survive upstream errors while keeping user trust and compliance integrity.

 ### ⚖️ Summary
 - Highest risk (short-term): **DDoS / API spam** and **Phishing clones**
 - Medium risk: **XSS, API dependency abuse, AI bypass**